Further results on Hilbert's Tenth Problem: Introduction

 {\rm (ii)} There is no algorithm to test whether

-where $P(z_1,\ldots,z_9)$ is an arbitrary polynomial in $\Z[z_1,\ldots,z_9]$. \endproclaim \Remark\ 1.2.
-Part (i) of Corollary 1.1 provides the best record on the original HTP over $\Z$.
-In view of (1.1) and $9+2=11$, it should be hard to improve this unless one can prove the undecidability of $\exists^{\nu}$ over $\N$ for some $\nu<9$.
+where $P(z_1,\ldots,z_9)$ is an arbitrary polynomial in $\Z[z_1,\ldots,z_9]$. \end{corollary} \begin{remark} Corollary \ref{Cor1.1}(i) provides the best record on the original HTP over $\Z$.
+In the author's opinion, this can hardly be improved in a near future. \end{remark}